Saturday, 12 April 2014

-Polu narrowed his eyes and the half-quizzical expression I had often noted—an expression suggestive of crafty shrewdness—came over his face.
+Polu narrowed his eyes; the half-quizzical expression I had often noted—an expression suggestive of crafty shrewdness came over his face.
 For fully a minute he studied me.
-Then he turned abruptly and pointed toward the sombre green mountains, their sides still streaked with shreds of the night mist, their shadows purple, fathomless, mysterious.
+Then he turned abruptly and pointed towards the sombre green mountains, their sides still streaked with shreds of the night mist, their shadows purple and mysterious.

 “Come!” he ejaculated, suddenly, “Tisingal!”

 I could scarcely believe my ears, hardly convince myself I heard aright.
 I was absolutely dumbfounded.
 Polu did know the secret of the lost mine!
 He was about to reveal it to me, was taking me to it as proof of his gratitude for curing the little princess!